kousheshy/Billing-Second-Generation/README.md

   - Adjust credits or balances
   - Sync accounts from server
   - Change any settings or configurations
+  - Assign accounts to resellers (new in v1.7.0)
 - **Enhanced UI (v1.6.4)**:
   - Disabled buttons with visual feedback (grayed out)
   - Settings tab completely hidden
   - Reseller column in transactions view
   - Consistent button states across all tables
   - Clear visual distinction between viewing and editing modes
+- **Mutually Exclusive Permissions (v1.7.0)**:
+  - Observer and Admin permissions cannot be selected together
+  - When Observer is checked, all other permissions are hidden and disabled
+  - When Admin is checked, Observer is hidden and disabled
+  - Ensures proper role separation and prevents permission conflicts
 - **Security**: Perfect for auditors, accountants, or monitoring staff

 ### User Management